 Singapore has strict laws for 'Outrage of

 Crimes that disrupt social, racial or ethnic harmony attract severe penalties.
-The behaviour which constitutes 'disrupting harmony' is broadly defined, and includes racial insults or otherwise promoting ill-will and hostility between different races or classes.
+Behaviour that constitutes 'disrupting harmony' is broadly defined.
+It includes racial insults and promoting ill will and hostility between different races or classes.
 People intending to speak publicly on racial, communal, religious or political topics must apply for a Miscellaneous Work Pass from the

 Ministry of Manpower website.